'Do our lives count for less?': COVID-19 exposes cracks in disability aid

 A spokeswoman for B.C.'s Ministry of Social Development and Poverty Reduction said the supplement, which is due to expire after this month's cheque, is an "extraordinary measure" meant to relieve the compounded pressures on assistance recipients who already live in poverty.

-But gallacher said the government's insufficient support rates betray its indifference towards the plight of people with disabilities.
+But gallacher, a wheelchair user with multiple disabilities that impact their mobility and cognition, said the government's insufficient support rates betray its indifference towards the plight of people with disabilities.

-"It says what much of society says: that our lives and contributions aren't as important, we're disposable," gallacher, who has a hearing condition, said by email.
+"It says what much of society says: that our lives and contributions aren't as important, we're disposable," gallacher, who has a cognitive disorder that affects how they process auditory information, said by email.

 "The federal government decided that $2,000 was the amount per month that folks across the country needed to live during this pandemic, so why are we still being forced to live well below that, while often having significant expenses?
 Do our lives count for less?"

-Note: Note to readers: This is a corrected story.
-A previous version said gallacher had a hearing condition.